 For banks, it’s not uncommon for the planning phase to last over a year.
 Then, add another couple years onto that for the actual implementation.
 Then, more for subsequent go-lives of additional modules.

 Instead of being the sole focus of one specific entity, innovation should be woven into your company culture.
-Everyone should feel free to offer up new ideas to make work easier and customers happier.
-When this is the foundation from the start, adjustments are more welcome and there’s less resistance to organizational change.
+Everyone should feel free to offer up ideas to streamline processes and improve the customer experience.
+When this is the starting point, changes are easier and there is less opposition to organizational change.

 6. Underestimating the Scope